17+ Low-Prep Fun Games to Play in Class for All Grades (Updated in 2024!)

 You can let the students work in teams or pairs.
 The students will be given a word or phrase to demonstrate through actions, and their teammates will need to guess the correct word/phrase based on that description.

 Definitely, a game to play when bored at school!
-Students absolutely love this game, especially the younger ones.
-We’ve had a couple of teachers sharing that their pupils beg them to play Time to Climb during class, and if you take a look through the game’s guide, you will see it’s the complete package and total education candy for youngsters 🍭
+Elementary students absolutely love this game, especially the younger ones.
+We've had a couple of teachers sharing that their pupils beg them to play Time to Climb during class, and if you take a look through the game's guide, you will see it's the complete package and total eye candy for youngsters 🍭

 The game will transform your standard multiple-choice quiz into an interactive game, where the students can choose their characters and advance to the top of the mountain with the fastest correct answer.